Shuya, Ivanovo Oblast: History

-Middle Ages

-The first record of Shuya is dated by 1393.
+The first record of Shuya is dated 1393.
 Annalists mention princes of Shuya in 1403.
 Since 1403, the area was held by a branch of the House of Suzdal, which got their name "Shuysky" after the town.
 In 1539, the town was sacked by Safa Giray of Kazan.
 In 1566, it was taken by Ivan the Terrible as his personal property into Oprichnina.

 In 1722, Shuya was visited by Peter the Great, who launched textile manufacturing there.
-The town's first linen manufactures were established in 1755.
+The town's first linen manufacturers were established in 1755.
 Town status was granted to it in 1778.

-Modern era

-By the 19th century, Shuya was developed into a major flax-processing center, although it has been since superseded in importance by the neighboring town of Ivanovo.
+By the 19th century, Shuya was developed into a major flax-processing center, although it has been superseded in importance by the neighboring town of Ivanovo.
+Mikhail Frunze, a Soviet revolutionary, led textile workers in Shuya in a strike action during the Russian Revolution of 1905.

 Administrative and municipal status

 Within the framework of administrative divisions, Shuya serves as the administrative center of Shuysky District, even though it is not a part of it.
 As an administrative division, it is incorporated separately as the Town of Shuya—an administrative unit with the status equal to that of the districts.
 As a municipal division, the Town of Shuya is incorporated as Shuya Urban Okrug.